 We reserve the right to change this Notice anytime.
 We can have the new Notice apply to all Your Health Information we have about you as well as any health information we create or receive in the future.
-We will post the current Notice on our website and at our laboratory offices.
-The new Notice will have an effective date in the top right hand corner, which will not be earlier than the date on which the notice is printed.
+We will post the current Notice on our website.
+The new Notice will have a revision date in the top right hand corner.

 - If you believe your rights have been violated, you may file a complaint with our Chief Compliance Officer at the contact information provided above.